meedan/check-web/pull_request_template.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] If I implemented any new components, they are self-contained, their `propTypes` are declared and they use React Hooks and, if data-fetching is required, they use Relay Modern with fragment containers
+- [ ] If my components involve user interaction - specifically button, text fields, or other inputs - I have added a [BEM-like class name](https://meedan.atlassian.net/wiki/spaces/ENG/pages/1327628289/Naming+conventions+for+interactive+elements) to the element that is interacted with
 - [ ] To the best of my knowledge, any new styles are applied according to the design system
 - [ ] If I added a new external dependency, I included a rationale for doing so and an estimate of the change in bundle size (e.g., checked in https://bundlephobia.com/)